lfzawacki/remotest/README.md

 ## what for?

-remotest is a sinatra web app to provide a  GUI for any testing framework that you may want to use.
+remotest is a Sinatra web app to provide a  GUI for any testing framework that you may want to use.
 It is intended to be ran locally, just a web page in your web browser.

 ## how?